flyingsl0ths/opengl-template/README.md

 However the `-DFETCH_GLM` flag is required to be set to `TRUE` as `glm` when specified as a `nativeBuildInput` in `shell.nix` results in a **linker error** when the project is built

-## Running

-A simple bash script `run.sh` is also included (and meant to be run from the `build` directory) in order to run the example code

 _**Note**_

 It is important to not mix c/c++ compilers as clangd will not work properly: